HOW IS TELETHERAPY

 at Boston Children’s Hospital)

-Kimberley is a child mental health and social and emotional well-being expert and has been a pioneer in the delivery of Online Therapeutic Services for over a decade.
-Kimberley's been working as a licensed psychotherapist in early childhood mental health since 1998.
+Kimberley is a licensed clinical psychotherapist and child mental health/social and emotional well-being expert and has been a pioneer in the delivery of Online Therapeutic Services for over a decade.
+Kimberley's been directing early childhood mental health programs since 1998.
 Her expertise is in Trauma-Informed Care, neurodevelopmental disorders and science-based strategies for treating ADHD.
-She provides therapy for individuals and consultation to families, organizations, and schools who care for children age birth to 12.
+She provides therapy for individuals and consultation to families, organizations, and schools who care for children age birth to 14.
 Her services aim to build caregiver’s and ECE’s capacity to strengthen and support the healthy social and emotional development of children―early and before intervention is needed.
-Kimberley is certified in The Parents as Teachers Evidence-Based comprehensive home-visiting, parent education model and holds a Child Development Program Director Permit.
+Kimberley is a member of IOCDF International OCD Foundation, certified in The Parents as Teachers Evidence-Based comprehensive home-visiting, parent education model and holds a Child Development Program Director Permit.
 Kimberley's background is in the facilitation of group therapy for families who have experienced early childhood trauma, secondary trauma (indirect exposure/witness to trauma) and domestic abuse.
 Her preschool training & background is in High Scope and Reggio Emilia.

 Kimberley teaches Early Childhood Brain Development and Positive Discipline Strategies at UCLA Extension Education Department for ECE providers.
 She currently serves as a parent education consultant and trainer for the Children's Center at Caltech.
 She is also a Communications Consultant for Pasadena's Office of the Young Child.
 For the last 12 years Kimberley has served as the Social Marketing Director for a Los Angeles Early Childhood Mental Health Campaign at The Children's Institute Inc. funded by the (SAMHSA) U.S. Department of Health and Human Services.